solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/azure-notebooks-setup/README.md

 3. It should open **Jupyter Notebooks** interface.

-## Task 4: Update your Notebook Environment
+## Task 4: Locate the Quickstart Notebooks

 1. Navigate to the `>aml-python-sdk->starter-artifacts->python-notebooks` folder where you will find all your quickstart files.

 	<img src="./images/setup_notebook/03.png" width="70%" height="70%" title="Navigate to the notebooks folder">

-2. Open notebook: **00-aml-setup/00-aml-setup.ipynb**

-3. Run each cell in the notebook to install the required libraries.